wvlet/wvlet/website/docs/development/design.md

 ```
 You can just add additional relational operators to refine the query without tracking the previous context.

+An exception is the subquery block `{...}`.
+This block is used to describe nested queries, and it is necessary to use parentheses to separate the subquery from the outer query context.
+In SQL, parentheses are used for both subquery and function arguments, which makes the query harder to read.
+In Wvlet, we use `{...}` for subquery blocks and `(...)` for function arguments.

 ### No Significant Indentation

-To describe nested queries, we may be able to use parenthesized subquery `(...)` or significant indentations like Python or Scala 3.
+To describe nested queries, we may be able to use parenthesized subquery `{...}` or significant indentations like Python or Scala 3.
 Although indentation-based syntaxes improve the readability, writing and parsing queries becomes harder for IDE or editors (e.g., parser, linter, query generators, etc.)

 ### Support Dot Notation

 The modern programming languages support dot-notation for method chaining.
-SQL, which was designed around 1970s, however, does not support this feature, and always requires to use global function calls like this example:
+SQL, designed around 1970s, however, does not support this feature, and always requires to use global function calls like this example:

 ```sql
 cast(round(abs(sum(c1)), 1) as varchar)